 Salamah College started in 2012 with 9 classes equipped with Promethean Interactive White Boards out of 15 classes in total.
-Currently, Salamah College has 61 classes and specialty rooms all equipped with the latest cutting edge Interactive White Boards.
+Currently, Salamah College has 57 classes and specialty rooms all equipped with the latest cutting edge Interactive White Boards.
 The majority of the classes are equipped with Epson Interactive Projectors that transform any wall into an Interactive White Board in addition to 7 Promethean 80 inches Interactive White Boards and will continue rolling them out, in replacement of the Epson Interactive Projectors to all classes, as they proved more suited to the educational experience of students and teachers.
-2020 also witnessed the continuity of having a sixth Kindergarten class and an introduction to the sixth Year 1 class to reach a total of 6 classes in each of these two grades.
+2021 also witnessed the continuity of having a sixth Kindergarten and Year 1 classes and an introduction to the sixth Year 2 class to reach a total of 6 classes in each of these three grades.
 The aim is to extend the 6-stream vision to all grades in the future.
 This will cater for the steady growth of enrolments at Salamah College.